-- The axon of one neuron typically contacts the dendrites or somata of many others - The connections between axons and dendrites are known as synapses. - Synapses are chemical switches: neurotransmitters control the opening of ion channels, and allow electrical currents to flow into or out of the receiving cell. - Synaptic currents from as many as 10,000 synapses are integrated (i.e. combined) to determine the voltage at the axon hillock - The voltage at the axon hillock determines the rate of "nerve impulses" (action potentials) sent down the axon to other neurons.
+- The axon of one neuron typically contacts the dendrites or somata of many others - The connections between axons and dendrites are known as synapses. - Synapses are chemical switches: neurotransmitters control the opening of ion channels, allowing electrical currents to flow into or out of the receiving cell.
+(More about that in later lectures) - Synaptic currents from as many as 10,000 synapses are integrated (i.e. combined) to determine the voltage at the axon hillock - The voltage at the axon hillock determines the rate of "nerve impulses" (action potentials) sent down the axon to other neurons.